djvov/esp8266-blynk-bot/README.md

 const int in3 = 5;
 const int in4 = 4;
 ```
 HC–SR04 sonar use 5v power and 5v TTL logic.
-But it know about 3.3v TTL for *TRIG* pin (input). *BUT ECHO* pin (output) needs to be connect to ESP8266 through voltage divider
+But it know about 3.3v TTL for *TRIG* pin (HC–SR04 input). *BUT ECHO* pin (HC–SR04 output) needs to be connect to ESP8266 through voltage divider

 ![](https://github.com/djvov/esp8266-blynk-bot/blob/master/schema/voltage_divider.jpg?raw=true)